rage/programming-23/data/part-10/1-class-hierarchies.md

 The exercise template contains a class definition for a `Computer`, which has the attributes `model` and `speed`.

-Please define a class named `LaptopComputer` which _inherits the class Computer_.
-The constructor of the new class should take a third argument: `weight` of type integer.
+Please define a class named `LaptopComputer` which _inherits_ the class `Computer`.
+The constructor of the new class should take a third argument: `weight`, of type integer.

-Please also include a `__str__` method.
-See the example below for the expected format of the default printout.
+Please also include a `__str__` method in your class definition.
+See the example below for the expected format of the string representation printed out.

 ```python
 laptop = LaptopComputer("NoteBook Pro15", 1500, 2)